Actindo-AG/Documentation/DatabaseAndReporting/Integration/05_ManageUserRights.md

 # Manage the user rights

-The user rights for all modules and plugins installed in the Core1 are managed centrally in the *Settings* module.
-For detailed information on managing the user rights, see the *Settings* module documentation.
+The user rights for all modules and plugins installed in your Core1 account are managed centrally in the *Settings* module.

 [comment]: <> (Link hinzufügen, wenn verfügbar)